 Welcome to the Suwannee River Area Council!

 Our council’s goal is to provide a quality, dynamic program of learning and adventure that builds well-rounded young people.
-The Suwannee River Area Council, Boy Scouts of America was incorporated in 1924.
-Since then it has been our honor to instill in the youth we serve the character, values and traditions that make Boy Scouts of America stand apart in the crowd.
+The Suwannee River Area Council was incorporated in 1924.
+Since then it has been our honor to instill in the youth we serve the character, values and traditions that make Scouting stand apart in the crowd.
+We have been serving the youth of our thirteen county area in Florida’s Big Bend and Georgia’s Wiregrass region for over 100 years.

 Join Cub Scouts!